-- Place a page of old newspaper or an empty egg carton on the bottom of the green container or bucket.
+- Place a page of an old newspaper or an empty egg carton on the bottom of the green container or bucket.
 It will keep the waste from sticking to the bottom.

 - Do not throw wet waste into the container or bucket to keep it from fermenting and causing a bad odour.
 Drain wet food in a sieve in the sink.

 - Use a compostable/biodegradable bin liner.
-Make sure that the liner has an OK compost or seedling logo.
+Make sure that the liner has an OK compost logo or seedling logo.

 - Put a bowl of fruit vinegar with a few drops of washing-up liquid near your green container or bucket to kill fruit flies.